-- You are taking warfarin or other blood thinners (skullcap can increase the risk of bruising and bleeding).
+- You are taking warfarin or other blood thinners: Chinese skullcap can increase the risk of bruising and bleeding.

-- You are on statins (skullcap can decrease the blood level of these drugs).
+- You are taking statins: Chinese skullcap can decrease the blood level of drugs used to lower cholesterol.

-- If you are taking drugs that are substrates of Cytochrome P450 (skullcap may increase the risk of side effects of these drugs).
+- You are taking Cytochrome P450 substrate drugs: Chinese skullcap may increase the risk of side effects of these drugs.

 - Liver damage

-- Pneumonitis (inflammation of the lung due to bacterial or viral infection)
+- Lung inflammation due to bacterial or viral infection

-- Case Report: Acute liver injury has been reported in patients following consumption of a formula containing baicalin derived from S. baicalensis for osteoarthritis.
+Acute liver injury: In patients following consumption of a formula containing baicalin derived from S. baicalensis for osteoarthritis.